Animal Fun: Zoos & Aquariums in New Jersey

 Experience the thrill of getting up close to exotic animals at New Jersey’s first zoo, the Cohanzick Zoo in Bridgeton’s city park.
-This historic facility is home to more than 100 animals, such as leopards, Bengal rigers, a white-handed gibbon, Asiatic black bear and more.
+This historic facility is home to nearly 100 animals, such as leopards, Bengal tigers, a white-handed gibbon, Asiatic bear and more.

-In West Orange, discover more than 200 species from five continents at Turtle Back Zoo.
-You’ll come face-to-face with everything from Australian kangaroos and Kookaburras to a red panda and Amur leopard from Southeast Asia.
+In West Orange, discover dozens of species from five continents at Turtle Back Zoo.
+You’ll come face-to-face with everything from Australian kangaroos and wallabies to a red panda and Amur leopard from Asia.
 Be sure to explore the 4,000-square-foot Sea Turtle Recovery exhibit, which helps care for injured and sick sea turtles so they can be released back into the wild.

 Looking for a FREE place to spot exotic wildlife?
 The Cape May County Park & Zoo boasts free admission and free parking year-round.
-Explore 85 acres of exhibits, glimpse more than 550 animals, and watch special presentations and shows.
-You can also book special animal encounter experiences, with animals such as giraffes, primates, camels, river otters and birds.
+Explore the exhibits, glimpsing 550 animals representing 250 species.
+You can also book a private tour or special animal encounter experience with giraffes.

 Located in the heart of the scenic Pine Barrens, Popcorn Park Zoo in Forked River serves as an animal rescue center and sanctuary for elderly, injured, and neglected exotic, wild and farm animals—from monkeys and African lions to American black bears and deer—as well as birds.

-Spend a day in the countryside at the record holding Space Farms Zoo & Museum, situated on 100 serene acres in northern New Jersey’s Beemerville.
+Spend a day in the countryside at Space Farms Zoo & Museum, situated on 100 serene acres in Sussex.
 With more than 500 animals, you can see tigers, lions, bobcats, Grizzly bears, and much more.
-Be sure to pack a picnic to enjoy a leisurely lunch in this rural retreat.

 Aquariums in New Jersey